agilegeeks/pyVies/README.md

 else:
     print (result)

-"""
-You may also use `clean` to extract vat number and country code The line bellow would print ('2785503', 'RO')
+# You may also use "clean" to extract vat number and country code
-"""
+# The line bellow would print ('2785503', 'RO')

 print (vies.clean('RO2785503'))

 ```